Young Dolph murder suspect releases song ‘No Statements’ from jail

 “At this time, Sheriff Floyd Bonner, Jr. is considering the request from Judge Lee Coffee regarding a possible transfer of detainee Justin Johnson to another facility.
 Johnson is currently being held in special management housing at the jail where safety is a primary focus.”

 The Shelby County Sheriff’s Office says it is aware of the song and will now look into it.
-Johnson’s attorney told us he had no comment.
+Johnson’s attorney told WREG he had no comment.